137: No Such Thing As Churchill's Secret Parrot

 They all think they're special.
 Well, no, they are special.

-normal makes it special, does it?
+And um, that's normal special, does it?
 Normal mice, I'm afraid not, Jane.

 It doesn't make you special.

-But they're exceptional in their pain responses and other things like this.
-So actually, there's no such thing as a perfect average mouse to experiment on.
+Um, and they, but they're exceptional in their pain responses and other things like this.
+So, actually, there's no such thing as a perfect average mouse to experiment on.

 That's really interesting because what you lose by having the mouse be one kind, you gain because all your experiments are controlled by the same kind of mice.
-Exactly.
+So

 Cutting mice hair.
 Yeah.